yellowtree/geoip-detect/readme.txt

 == Changelog ==

-* Maxmind vendor code was updated to the current version (2.5.0).
+* Maxmind vendor code was updated to the current version (2.6.0).
+* PHP 5.4 is now required (due to the maxmind library).

 = 2.7.0 =